urth-inc/metatell_plugin_template/CustomProfileModal/README.md

-# CustomProfilePanel template
+# CustomProfileModal template

 ## Description

-This is a template for creating a custom ProfilePanel for metatell.
+This is a template for creating a CustomProfileModal for `metatell`.

 ## Pre-requisites